skijit/notes/programming/dotnet/aspnet/aspnetcore2-spa.md

         - empty for now
     - features
         - empty for now
-    - barrels (optional)
-        - add files:
-            - common.ts
-            - constants.ts
-            - mocks.ts
-            - models.ts
-            - modules.ts
-            - services.ts
-        - it's just a centralized registry of various es6 modules (broken out by type) which decouples your import statements from the actual project folder structure.
-            - occasionally, there are some black-magic bugs dealing with barrel's so be sure to test this carefuly.
-        - Basic format should look like:

-        ```(typescript)
-        export { MixDetailService } from './../features/mix-detail/mix-detail.service';
-        export { UnlinkedMaterialsService } from './../features/shared/unlinked-materials.service';
-        // ...
-        ```

 - Copy the common files (to appropriate directories) from previous projects that you want
 - Add references to the barrels/common.ts as appropriate.
 E.G.